OfficeDev/hands-on-labs/O3653/O3653-21 Connectors/Quick Start Lab - Office 365 Connectors Lab.md

 **Pre-requisites**
 ------------------

-1. For Exercise 1, use tools like Fiddler, Postman or Curl to post a JSON payload to the group's webhook URL.
-This exercise will use www.Hurl.it to post JSON message.
-You may also use the Connector sandbox to complete this exercise.
+1. For Exercise 1, you will post a message to the Office 365 Group using simple JSON payload and www.hurl.it tool do the http POST.

 **Environment Prep**
 ---------